Become a Bilby Buddy

 As part of Dreamworld’s release program, in collaboration with the Department of Environment and Resource Management (DERM) and Save the Bilby Fund (STBF) a monitoring program exists which the staff assisted on.
 Six bilbies were spotlighted over the course of the release and these two females will make a welcome addition to the existing males looking for mates.

-As well as supporting Peter with his research, Save the Bilby Fund has partially funded several research projects by Griffith University into bilby reproduction.
+As well as supporting Peter with his research, Save the Bilby Fund has partially funded several research projects by universities into bilby reproduction, genetics and dental health, as well as research into the biodiversity and ecosystems in the fenced enclosure at Currawinya National Park.
 Click here for more information.

 Captive breeding programs